Ford Explorer: Second generation

+2025 update

+For the 2025 model year, the FPIU received several updates; it coincided with the mid-cycle refresh of the retail Explorer.
+Unlike its retail counterpart, the front fascia retained the same styling as its 2024 predecessor.
+According to Ford, this was done to streamline up-fitting and reduce costs so that agencies can directly swap equipment from previous model years (such as emergency lights and push bumpers) to a new vehicle.
+The rear fascia, however, received new tail lamps and a re-designed hatch filler trim in between the tail lamps.

+New features for the 2025 FPIU include a larger center stack display with enhanced graphics and advanced OTA (Over the Air) capabilities.
+Additionally, Ford's new Upfit Pro Integration System is now standard, which streamlines the up-fitting process for interior emergency response equipment on new police vehicles.
+Like the exterior, the interior design largely remained the same and was not updated like the interior of the retail Explorer.

+Mechanically, power-trains were carried over, with the 3.3L Hybrid V6 returning as the standard engine choice.
+However, a new manual pursuit mode has been added to supplant the automatic pursuit mode feature; it enhances drive-ability and power delivery in heavy-traffic emergency response driving situations.

+Moreover, several additional safety features are now standard.
+Automatic emergency braking is now standard along with blind spot monitoring and cross traffic brake assist.
+In addition, Ford's Police Perimeter Alerts system, which was previously optional, is now standard.

+The updated 2025 FPIU was available to order beginning on February 15, 2024.

 Ford Police Interceptor Utility Performance Specs (based on Michigan State Police testing):

 Mazda Navajo

 The first-generation Ford Explorer was sold by Mazda from 1991 until 1994 as the Mazda Navajo.
 Offered solely in a three-door configuration, only minor design details differed the Navajo from its Ford counterpart.

 In the early 1990s, SUVs transitioned into alternatives to station wagons, leading to a decline in demand for two-door SUVs.
 After the 1994 model year, Mazda withdrew the Navajo, returning in 2000 with the four-door Tribute (a counterpart of the Ford Escape).

 Mercury Mountaineer

 The Ford Explorer was sold by the Mercury division as the Mercury Mountaineer from 1997 until 2010.
 Developed as a competitor for the Oldsmobile Bravada, the Mountaineer was a four-door SUV slotted above the Explorer Limited.
 Marking the reintroduction of the waterfall grille to the Mercury brand, the model line was distinguished by two-tone (and later monochromatic) styling different from the Explorer.

 Coinciding with the 2010 closure of the Mercury brand, the Mountaineer was withdrawn after the 2010 model year; three generations were produced, with the Mountaineer serving as the largest Mercury SUV (above the Mariner).